AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/getting-started-trend.md

     ![Cursor_view](images/Cursor_view.png)

-    You can share this URL with colleagues to give them the same view of the trend that they can use to troubleshoot problems.
+    You can share this URL with colleagues to give them the same view of the trend that they can use to troubleshoot problems. <svg class="icon blue"><use href="../_images/icons/symbol-defs.svg#account"/></svg>